Identification of Latent Group Effects under Conditional Calibration: The Structural Coefficient and the Marginal Gap

 \section{The Structural Coefficient and the Marginal Gap}

 A natural question is whether $\tau$ equals the marginal latent mean gap $\Delta_{\mathrm{marg}}:=\E[Y\mid G=1]-\E[Y\mid G=0]$.
 Under Assumption~\ref{ass:mean}, a direct calculation gives

 The term $C$ captures differences in covariate composition across latent groups.
-It depends on the latent conditional distributions $\Pbb_{X\mid G=g}$, which are not identified from $(Y,X,p)$ under our assumptions: many latent joint distributions of $(G,X)$ generate the same observable distribution.
+Although it depends on the latent conditional distributions $\Pbb_{X\mid G=g}$, it is nevertheless point-identified: Assumption~\ref{ass:cal} and the tower property give $\E[\mu(X)G]=\E[\mu(X)\,p]$ and $\E[G]=\E[p]$, so